mikependon/RepoDB/README.md

 There will also be high-level implementations and sample code-snippets on the following sections to help you start with.

-Otherwise, please to contact [me](https://repodb.readthedocs.io/en/latest/pages/contact.html) directly or chat us via [Gitter](https://gitter.im/RepoDb/community).
+Otherwise, please contact [me](https://repodb.readthedocs.io/en/latest/pages/contact.html) directly or chat us via [Gitter](https://gitter.im/RepoDb/community).

 ## Installations